pvico/RX-Dual-Power/README.md

 | Using STBY PWR (system configured for strategy #1) |       x       |   BLINK SLOW  |
 | Using STBY PWR (system configured for strategy #2) |       x       |      DIM      |
 | Using MAIN PWR                                     |      DIM      |       x       |

+<sub><sup>*</sup> Listed in order of priority.
+For example, if both MAIN PWR and STBY PWR are LOW or DISCONNECTED (CRITICAL condition), LED1 and LED2 will both blink fast whichever source is powering the model.</sub>

 ## Configuring the RX Dual Power